vpravdi/InMemoryDB/readme.md

-Package inmemorydb creates a tcp session with a map to accept and store key-value pairs required for immediate execution syntax to use is as follows
+Package inmemorydb creates a tcp session with a map to accept and store key-value pairs required for immediate execution in runtime syntax to use is as follows